aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 - "WORD[8]" reads 16 word values and returns an array of 8 16-bit integers.
 - "STRING(16)[2]" reads and array of 16 characters

+**Type**: String

 ---
 ### Size
-The number of values to read starting from the access point.
+The Size property defines how many consecutive values to read starting from the specified access point.

 **Type**: Integer